TrestenPool/Udemy-Spring-MVC-and-Hibernate/README.md

 >    ```

 > At the end of the controller function for the request we are just returning the "helloWorld" view without having to pass in the model explicitily, this is because spring will pass the model to the view automatically for us so we can just reference the model in the view with `${message}` or whatever we named the attribute in the controller method.

+> If we just wanted to access the parameter in the view without manipulating it in the controller, we can access the query parameter in the view by `${param.studentName}`

 ---